Alex Caruso

 Alex Michael Caruso (born February 28, 1994) is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
 He played college basketball for the Texas A&M Aggies, earning second-team all-Southeastern Conference (SEC) honors as a senior in 2016.
-A two-time NBA champion with the Los Angeles Lakers in 2020 and the Thunder in 2025, he also earned two consecutive All-Defensive Team selections as a member of the Chicago Bulls in 2023 and 2024.
+He is a two-time NBA champion, winning titles with the Lakers in 2020 and the Thunder in 2025.
+He earned two consecutive All-Defensive Team selections as a member of the Chicago Bulls in 2023 and 2024.

 Early life

 Caruso attended A&M Consolidated High School in his native College Station, Texas, where he played basketball under head coaches Rusty Segler and Rick German.
-As a senior, he averaged 18 points and nine rebounds and was named TABC All-Regional, All-State as well as TABC All-Star and district MVP after leading his team to the postseason.
+As a senior, he averaged 18 points and 9 rebounds and was named TABC All-Regional, All-State as well as TABC All-Star and district MVP after leading his team to the postseason.